 - 5. Check the PPPoE checkbox to enable feature. - 6.
 Enter User Name, Password, and Confirm Password for PPPoE access.
 PPPoE credentials can be obtained from your network administrator.
-Once the setup is completed, your DVR will automatically dial-up into your network after rebooting. - 7.
-Click OK button to save and exit Network Settings menu.
-Your DVR will automatically reboot for settings to take place.
+Once the setup is completed, your DVR will automatically dial-up into your network after rebooting. - Click OK button to save and exit Network Settings menu.
+You may now restart your DVR for settings to take place.
 To check on the status of your PPPoE connection, go to Menu > Setting > Network and select the Network Status tab.